Hello Goose and Gander Farm Share Members!

 Bring back your box!
 In an effort to cut waste, we ship our produce in reusable wax boxes.
 We cannot stress enough how much we love when you return last week's box at each pick up.
 You can also transfer the produce to your own bag or box before taking it home—that way, we don't have to use our funds to buy more.
 Thank you!

 What can I get besides produce?

-Goose and Gander Farm also offers eggs, honey, flowers, and fresh poultry.
+Goose and Gander Farm also offers eggs, honey, flowers, fresh bread, and fresh poultry.